CX-0146 Supply Chain Disruption Notifications 2.0.1

 4.1.2.3 UUID generation and handling

-When exchanging DemandAndCapacityNotification data, the usage of UUIDv4 is REQUIRED in order to reduce the probability of collision as well as to eliminate certain attack vectors.
-For technical purposes the UUIDv4 MUST be treated as unique within the supplier-customer relationship.
+When exchanging DemandAndCapacityNotification data, the usage of UUIDv4 is required in order to reduce the probability of collision as well as to eliminate certain attack vectors.
+For technical purposes the UUIDv4 must be treated as unique within the supplier-customer relationship.

-The UUIDv4 MUST be generated according to RFC4122.
+The UUIDv4 must be generated according to RFC4122.

 4.1.2.5 AVAILABLE DATA TYPES

-The API MUST use JSON as the payload is transported via HTTPS.
+The API must use JSON as the payload is transported via HTTPS.

 4.1.3 DATA ASSET STRUCTURE

-The endpoints introduced in Chapter 4.1.2 MUST NOT be directly called neither from a provider nor from a consumer.
-Rather, these MUST be called via a connector conformant to [CX-0018].
-Therefore, the endpoints MUST be offered as data assets.
-To make these assets easily identifiable in the connector's catalog, each asset MUST be configured with a set of properties as described in the corresponding sections below.
+The endpoints introduced in Chapter 4.1.2 must not be directly called neither from a provider nor from a consumer.
+Rather, these must be called via a connector conformant to [CX-0018].
+Therefore, the endpoints must be offered as data assets.
+To make these assets easily identifiable in the connector's catalog, each asset must be configured with a set of properties as described in the corresponding sections below.

-The following table provides an overview of the data assets that the parties MUST offer to be able to provision and/or consume DemandAndCapacityNotification data.
+The following table provides an overview of the data assets that the parties must offer to be able to provision and/or consume DemandAndCapacityNotification data.

 Party | REQUIRED | Asset | Purpose |